ashleysommer/stdeb/README.rst

 modernisations such as removal of python2 support at build-time, removal of support for Debian versions less than 8 (jessie) (oldstable), bump of minimum required Debhelper version, newer dh-compat version, and lots more.
-See the CHANGELOG.txt for more info.
+See the RELEASE_NOTES.txt for more info.

 `stdeb3 <http://github.com/ashleysommer/stdeb3>`_ produces Debian source
 packages from Python packages via a new distutils command,